bcmi/libcom/docs/color_transfer.md

 ## Brief Method Summary

-Reinhard's algorithm achieves color transfer by taking background as source image and applying its color characteristic to foreground object.
-Specifically,  this method adjusts the mean and the standard deviation of L*αβ* channels to match the global color distribution of two images.
+Reinhard's algorithm achieves color transfer by taking background as source and applying its color characteristic to foreground object.
+Specifically,  this method adjusts the mean and the standard deviation of L*αβ* channels to match the color distributions between foreground and background.